 Leaving school or a school-related activity without the permission from parent and appropriate school official.
-(For students who skip classes and leave school grounds, see Administrative Procedure 5113, Pupil Attendance and Absence.)

 Unauthorized Possession, Use or Distribution of Over-the-Counter Medication

 The possession, use or distribution of unregulated medications including, but not limited to, cold medications, cough syrup, pain medications, antihistamines, herbal supplements, vitamins, and other medications for sale without a physician's prescription.